 - Finding Reputable and ethical lenders

 - Alternative solutions, credit unions and peer to peer lending.

 There is a vast array of lenders, both banks and other types of financial organisations, which are all trying to sell as many loans as possible.
 This means that if you have an excellent credit record, lenders could offer you very low rates of interest.
 Those who have a low credit score or their credit records show details of late payment or defaults; it can be difficult to find a good deal.

 Interest Rates Continue To Fall

-During the latter part of 2016 and in the early part of 2017 UK interest rates for personal loans have been steadily falling.
+During the latter part of 2016 and in the early part of 2017 personal loan interest rates in the UK have been steadily falling.

 In 2010 the average personal loan rate was 12.4% which was an astounding 11.9% above the bank base rate.